Bio::ToolBox - Installation

 The Bio::DB::BigWig and Bio::DB::BigBed modules are part of the same distribution, Bio-BigFile.
 Only use the code from the GitHub repository, as it should be compatible with recent UCSC libraries, whereas the distribution on CPAN is out of date.

-requires at least OpenSSL
+This requires at least OpenSSL

 and libpng

-libraries to compile the required library; on
+libraries to compile the required

-For purposes here, only the library needs to be compiled.
-It does not need to be
+For purposes of installing the Perl adapter, only the library needs to be compiled.

 .